SUBSCRIBE TO OUR FREE NEWSLETTER

 NATO deploying over 36,000 troops from more than 30 countries to the central Mediterranean for 'military exercises' by land, air, and sea

-The North Atlantic Treaty Organization (NATO) on Monday began its largest military exercise in more than a decade, deploying over 36,000 troops from more than 30 countries to the central Mediterranean in a massive show of force that analysts say revives Cold War posturing towards Russia.
+On Monday, the North Atlantic Treaty Organization (NATO) began its largest military exercise in over a decade.
+Over 36,000 troops from more than 30 countries were deployed to the central Mediterranean in a massive show of force that analysts say revives Cold War posturing toward Russia.

-According to NATO, the "Trident Juncture" war games will take place by land, air, and sea over the next three weeks "across Italy, Spain and Portugal."
+According to NATO, the "Trident Juncture" war games will occur by land, air, and sea over the next three weeks "across Italy, Spain and Portugal."
 In addition to NATO countries, seven non-member states will participate, including Ukraine.
-Curiously, numerous aid agencies will also take part, including the International Red Cross.
+Numerous aid agencies, including the International Red Cross, will also participate.

 "We are very concerned about the Russian military build-up," NATO's Deputy Secretary General Alexander Vershbow told reporters in southern Italy on Monday.
-"The increasing concentration of forces in Kaliningrad, the Black Sea and now in the eastern Mediterranean does pose some additional challenges."
+"The increasing concentration of forces in Kaliningrad, the Black Sea, and now in the eastern Mediterranean pose additional challenges."

 "I would guess the main motivation is to keep Pentagon spending high," Zunes added.